lupyuen/lupyuen.github.io/src/marathon.md

 # Marathon Training Plan

-_How do we get started with Marathon Training?_
+_How to get started with Marathon Training?_

 Most [__Marathon Training Plans__](TODO) will look a bit like this.
 For Every Week...